-DISCO just made reviewing Microsoft Excel files even easier by introducing an improved Document Viewer with a built-in spreadsheet view.
-In addition to getting a near native rendering of your Excel, you can now open them in DISCO’s Spreadsheet Viewer which provides the look and feel of working in the spreadsheet.
+DISCO just made reviewing Microsoft Excel files even easier by introducing an improved document viewer with a built-in spreadsheet view.
+In addition to getting a near native rendering of your Excel document, you can now open them in DISCO Review’s spreadsheet viewer, which provides the look and feel of working in the spreadsheet.

 - Resizing columns and rows

 - Moving from tab to tab within the spreadsheet

 - Selecting individual cells to see text and formulas

 - Ability to wrap text within cells for better visibility

 - Hiding charts/images to reveal any data that may have been covered

 - Searching for cell contents and cell formulas in spreadsheets

 - Ability to see any search term or term highlights within the spreadsheet